Palm Springs Architect - William Cody - Visit Palm Springs tag-img

 1950 E. Desert Palms Drive

 William Cody’s contemporary home was built on different levels following the contour of the land.
-If offers walls of glass with structural steel framing and sliding doors from two of the bedroom and living room opening to a screened and shaded inner garden court.
-In the center of the tile-floored living room there is a fireplace brazier and tables and foam cushions to form a conversation grouping in a sunken area known as “The Pit.”
-Other unique features are a bomb shelter, retracting ceiling over the Cody’s bed, a toy closet and pivot doors.
+It offers walls of glass with structural steel framing and sliding doors from two of the bedrooms and living room openings to a screened and shaded inner garden court.
+In the center of the tile-floored living room is a fireplace brazier and tables and foam cushions to form a conversation grouping in a sunken area known as “The Pit.”
+Other unique features are a bomb shelter, a retracting ceiling over Cody’s bed, a toy closet, and pivot doors.
 This is located in the Sunrise Park neighborhood.

 william cody house